Big Brother (Belgian TV series): Controversy

 Housemate Jeroen Denaeghel wrote the book Cel of Hotel: in de klauwen van Big Brother (Cel or Hotel: in Big Brother's claws) about his experiences during and after the program, based on the diary he wrote during his stay in the Big Brother.
 Production company Endemol was not amused and started a legal battle.
 Eventually a censored edition of the book was available by the end of 2001.
 Housemate Ester Blockx did a guest lecture at the University of KU Leuven about her experiences.

 The casting of the housemates of Big Brother was also criticized.
 The first season had 13 housemates with no housemate having an immigrant background.
 The second season had its first housemate with multicultural background, Bachir Boumaâza.
-There was a lot of racism towards Boumaâza at the internet and there were mass votes to evict him.
+There was much racism towards Boumaâza on the Internet and there were mass votes to evict him.
 The producers of Big Brother reacted.
 After his eviction Boumaâza appeared at the program Recht van Antwoord (The Right to Defend) to talk about racism and the example he tried to set in Big Brother.
 In future seasons, the casting was more diverse including a housemate with dwarfism, a transgender housemate, a pregnant housemate and a housemate with HIV.
 Critics called it an attempt to get more viewers.
 Other opinions were that Big Brother made taboo's discussable.
 Housemate Glenn Verhoeven was one of the first openly homosexuals on television in Flanders without homosexuality being stereotyped.
 Kenny Van Quickelberghe of season 5 was glad he could show during the program that people with HIV can have a normal life.
 Professor Gust De Meyer wrote a book about it and saw the program as an interesting mirror of modern society.